Are you looking for the very best box sets to watch in the UK?

-Well, now I’m 41 and it turns out… I still love box sets.
+Well, now I’m over 40 and it turns out… I still love box sets.

 Actually, I worry I love box sets a bit too much.
 Given the choice of engaging with friends and family and immersing myself into an amazing ongoing drama, I’d throw my family under the bus, frankly.

 Nevertheless, if you’re a fan of box sets, here’s 20 more to add to your viewing list – in part 2 of this post, which I’ll share tomorrow, there will be another 20 gems.
-Most of these shows can mostly be found on iTunes and Google Play Store, some are on Netflix, others on alternative streaming services.
+Most of these shows can mostly be found on Netflix, Amazon Prime, Disney+ or through Apple’s iTunes or Google Play, others on alternative streaming services.
 It just depends what you’re in the mood for…

 Crime and Legal